Safro94/spotify-clone/README.md

 # Spotify Clone

 ## Descripción
-Spotify clone with a home page and the album list functionality.
 This is a simple project to test out Expo and React Native w/Typescript.
 There's also a REST API with Node Js and mock data to feed the client.
+Spotify clone with a home page, the album list functionality and the ability to play songs.
+It always plays the same song because the mocked data.

 ## Stack